Prepare for the transition from PHP 7 to PHP 8

 WordPress experts to help you move to PHP 8.x

 In many cases, upgrading PHP version will have no impact, especially if your entire WordPress site (core, themes, extensions) is updated regularly and your site is hosted by a provider who cares about maintaining their servers.

-However, it can be risky to switch from PHP 7 to 8 without having an expert to turn to should a technical problem occur.
+However, It can be risky to move from PHP 7 to 8 without having a WordPress expert to turn to in case of technical problems.
 Hopefully, our team is here to support you if anything goes wrong!

 You only need to subscribe to one of our flexible WordPress maintenance plans This will allow you to focus on growing your business, while we manage the technical aspect of your website.